Words to Avoid in Your Sales Emails and Communication!

 • a feeling of happiness that you get when you or someone you know does something good, difficult, etc.

 The last bullet isn’t so bad, but it goes back to the irrelevancy concept.
 The seller’s happiness is not important to the prospect.
-It’s not going to get them to respond.
+It won’t get them to respond.

 What Can You Say Instead?

-When writing website copy or prospecting emails, it’s critical that you step out of your skin and become the prospect in your mind.
+When writing sales or prospecting emails, it’s critical that you step out of your skin and become the prospect in your mind.
 Put the prospects needs in front of your own.

 Below are some resources that will help you improve your sales messaging.
 They refer mostly to prospecting emails, but the concepts can – and should – be used for website copy as well.
 After all, the goal of your website is the exact same as a sales email – to get a prospect to respond to you in some way .
 These resources are from Geoffrey James and Jill Konrath.
 They’re experts in sales and spot on.